Atmosera-CoPilot-Dev/copilot-examples/architecture/architecture-readme.md

 `make me a mermaid diagram for this`

+We were pretty vague about what we wanted here, and for my try it used a network timing diagram.
+To be more explicit we could say:

+`create a network timing diagram in mermaid format for weather.py`

 By using the [weather.py](../api/weather.py) example, we can get network timing diagram like the one below.
 The mermaid result looks like this:

 ```